da Vinci Robotics

 da Vinci at WakeMed

 The da Vinci was introduced at the WakeMed Raleigh Campus in October 2004.
 The precision it offers surgeons, coupled with significant patient benefits, prompted the purchase of a second da Vinci Surgical System for WakeMed Cary Hospital in 2006.
+In 2013, a da Vinci Surgical System was installed at WakeMed North Healthplex.

 Many of these procedures are being performed as a result of the collaboration between different specialty physicians, enabling a broader range of complex surgical procedures that would have previously required open surgery.